sapphonie/StAC-tf2/README.md

 ### Installation & Configuration

-0) Install the recommended extensions and plugins:
-- [Discord API](https://forums.alliedmods.net/showthread.php?t=292663) for Discord Webhook logging
+0) Install and configure [Discord API](https://forums.alliedmods.net/showthread.php?t=292663) for Discord Webhook logging, if you'd like
-- [SourceTVManager](https://github.com/peace-maker/sourcetvmanager/actions/runs/2075027154) for stv demo tick logging

-1) download the latest release (called `stac.zip`) from [here](https://github.com/sapphonie/StAC-tf2/releases/latest)
+1) download the latest release (called `stac.zip`) from [here](https://github.com/sapphonie/StAC-tf2/releases/latest).
+StAC automatically includes the latest versions of SourceTVManager and SteamWorks, though will run (albeit with more limited functionality) without them.
 2) extract the downloaded zip, and copy all the folders inside of it into `/tf/addons/sourcemod/` on your tf2 server.
 Overwrite any files if prompted.
 3) restart your server